 Get consistent, nonstop performance with assembly line automation

 When it comes to putting parts together, assembly line robots occupy a sweet spot between humans and dedicated or “hard” automation.
 An assembly robot moves faster and with greater precision than a human, and an off-the-shelf tool can be installed and commissioned quicker than special-purpose equipment.
-Easily reconfigured — many times, it only takes a change of the program — assembly line robots are a low-risk investment that simultaneously satisfies the demands of manufacturing, quality and finance.
+Easily reconfigured – many times, it only takes a change of the program – an automated robotic assembly is a low-risk investment that simultaneously satisfies the demands of manufacturing, quality and finance.

 Types of Assembly Line Robots

-Assembly robots can be specified with vision systems and force sensing.
+Assembly automation can be specified with vision systems and force sensing.
 Vision can guide a robot to pick up a component from a conveyor, reducing or even eliminating the need for precise location, and visual serving lets a robot rotate or translate one piece to make it fit with another.
 Force sensing helps with part assembly operations like insertion, giving the robot controller feedback about how well parts are going together or how much force is being applied.
-Together, these sensing technologies make a robot assembly line cost effective for even relatively short production runs.
+Together, these sensing technologies make an automated production line cost effective for even relatively short production runs.